padok-team/dojo-terraform/exercises/README.md

 - [ ] I can connect to my remote VM at `<github_handle>@<github_handle>.dojo.padok.school`
 - [ ] I can open the repository [dojo-terraform](https://github.com/padok-team/dojo-terraform) on VS Code
 - [ ] I can show my installed terraform version
+- [ ] I can connect to my AWS Console

 Know that you are all set up,you are ready to deploy your application with Terraform on an AWS infrastructure!